Overview

-A rubric for assessment, usually in the form of a matrix or grid, is a tool used to interpret and grade students' work against criteria and standards.
+A rubric for assessment, usually in the form of a matrix or grid, is a tool used to interpret and mark students' work against criteria and standards.
 Rubrics are sometimes called "criteria sheets", "grading schemes", or "scoring guides".
 Rubrics can be designed for any content domain.

 A rubric makes explicit a range of assessment criteria and expected performance standards.
 Assessors evaluate a student's performance against all of these, rather than assigning a single subjective score.
 A rubric: